 Under supervision of the Chief Justice, who is the administrative head of the Unified Judicial System, the State Court Administrator is the non-judicial officer who implements the rules and policies of the Supreme Court as they apply to the operations and administration of the courts.
 The State Court Administrator serves as the liaison between the judicial branch and the other branches of state and local government.
 To ensure efficient and responsive operation, the State Court Administrator's Office (SCAO) provides centralized administrative assistance and support services to the entire Unified Judicial System.

-Detailed information about the five divisions within the SCAO is available on our website at http://ujs.sd.gov.
-Following is a brief summary of the functions of the SCAO:
+The following is a brief summary of the functions of the SCAO:

-- Assists in the formulation of fundamental policies, principles, and standards for court administration in South Dakota including initiating, researching, developing, implementing, and evaluating proposed policies, principles, and standards - Facilitates cooperation, consultation, and exchange of information by and among the circuit courts, the State Court Administrator's Office, the Supreme Court, and with national, state, local offices and organizations directly concerned with court administration, including tribal entities - Fosters the use of the principles and techniques of modern management in the field of court and judicial administration - Endeavors to improve administrative practice and procedure in all state courts in South Dakota as well as increase the services received by the public.
+- Assists in the formulation of fundamental policies, principles, and standards for court administration in South Dakota including initiating, researching, developing, implementing, and evaluating proposed policies, principles, and standards; - ▶ Facilitates cooperation, consultation, and exchange of information by and among the circuit courts, the State Court Administrator's Office, the Supreme Court, and national, state, and local offices and organizations directly concerned with court administration, including tribal entities; - ▶ Fosters the use of the principles and techniques of modern management in the field of court and judicial administration; and - ▶ Endeavors to improve administrative practice and procedure in all state courts in South Dakota as well as increase the services received by the public.